Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: From patterns of movement to patterns of the mind: unveiling observer's hidden states

 Clearly, the generative approach is in principle the most appealing one.
-However it should be recalled that apart form simple cases such as Na{\"i}ve Bayes (see Table~\ref{tab:NB}), the normalization of the joint pdf can be a hard task.
-Referring again to Eq.~\ref{eq:invYarbus}, calculating the normalization factor $P(\mathbf{X})$ requires the marginalization $P(\mathbf{X})= \sum_{\mathbf{T}} P(\mathbf{T}, \mathbf{X}) $ ($P(\mathbf{X})= \int P(\mathbf{T}, \mathbf{X}) d\mathbf{T}$ when RVs are continuous), which, in real cases, is hardly computable.
+However it should be recalled that apart from simple cases such as Na{\"i}ve Bayes (see Box~\ref{tab:NB}), the normalisation of the joint pdf can be a hard task.
+Referring again to Eq. (\ref{eq:invYarbus}), calculating the normalisation factor $P(\mathbf{X})$ requires the marginalisation $P(\mathbf{X})= \sum_{\mathbf{T}} P(\mathbf{T}, \mathbf{X}) $ ($P(\mathbf{X})= \int P(\mathbf{T}, \mathbf{X}) d\mathbf{T}$ when RVs are continuous), which, in real cases, is hardly computable.
 Thus, complex approximation techniques such as Monte Carlo or Variational Bayes are to be taken into account \cite{BishopPRML,murphy2012machine}.